 The method used to solve the problem.
 It can be 'FISTA' or 'ISTA'.
+Note that while FISTA is much more time efficient, it is less memory efficient.
 Default is 'FISTA'.

 '''

 lambda: float, optional

 '''

 The update term weight for ISTA.
 It should be between 0 and 1.
 Default is 1.